Bangalore & Hyderabad(+91) 73040 90352

 6. Urinals: Urinals are fixtures commonly found in public restrooms or commercial settings.
 They are designed for male users and provide a more water-efficient alternative to traditional toilets.
 Urinals come in various styles, including wall-mounted urinals and waterless urinals, promoting water conservation and hygiene.

-4. Water heaters
+4. Water Heaters

 Tank water heaters, also known as storage water heaters, are the most common type of water heaters.
 They consist of an insulated tank that stores and heats a specific volume of water.
 Here are the key components and features of tank water heaters: